wvsharber/seattle_housing_linear_reg/README.md

 ### `linreg-env` conda environment

-This project relies on you using the [`environment.yml`](environment.yml) file to recreate the `oy-env` conda environment.
+This project relies on you using the [`environment.yml`](environment.yml) file to recreate the `linreg-env` conda environment.
 To do so, please run the following commands:

 ```bash
 # create the oy-env conda environment